Microsoft shares jump 8.5% on surge in net profit

 Revenue during the January-March period jumped 7 per cent to $52.9 billion, exceeding analysts' expectations of $51.02 billion.

-The company's stock, which has jumped about 15 per cent since the start of the year, surged 8.5 per cent in after-hours trading to $298.70 on Tuesday.
-The company’s market valuation stood at $2.05 trillion.
+The company's stock, which has gained 15 per cent since the start of this year, surged 8.5 per cent in after-hours trading on Tuesday.
+The company’s share price was $275.42 at market close giving Microsoft a market value of $2.05 trillion.

 Revenue in Microsoft’s intelligent cloud division, which includes Azure public cloud, increased 16 per cent annually to $22.1 billion.
 Sales from Azure and other cloud services, which Microsoft does not report in dollars, grew by about 27 per cent.